-Guilin is one of China's smaller urban centres, now modernising rapidly.
+Guilin is one of China's medium-sized urban centres, now modernising rapidly.
 It has become the third most popular tourist destination in China after the Great Wall and the Buried Army.

-It is also an ancient historical centre with a district renowned for its breathtaking and picturesque scenery, and also a historical and cultural city of great significance.
+The district is renowned for its breathtaking and picturesque scenery, and is also a historical and cultural city of great significance.

 Its urban infrastructure is improving steadily and it attracts considerable investment, both domestic and overseas.

-Guilin is found in the north-eastern part of Guangxi Zhuang Autonomous Region, 150 metres above sea level, and about a fifty-minute flight inland from Guangzhou (Canton).
-Guilin has an abundant rainfall of around 1900 millimetres a year and a mild climate.
+Guilin is in the north-eastern part of Guangxi Zhuang Autonomous Region, 150 metres above sea level, and about an 80-minute flight inland from Guangzhou (Canton).
+Guilin has abundant rainfall of around 1900mm a year and a mild climate.

-The Municipal territory embraces an area of 4,195 square kilometres.
+The Guilin Municipal territory measures 27,809 square kilometres.

-Guilin has a rich and long culture and heritage, dating back more than 2,000 years.
+Guilin has a rich culture and heritage, dating back more than 2000 years.

-The construction of the canal linking the Xiangjiang and Lijiang rivers in 214BC for the purpose of conveying military supplies, saw Guilin begin to develop a geographic and strategic importance.
+The construction of the canal linking the Xiangjiang and Lijiang rivers in 214BC for the freighting of military supplies, saw Guilin begin to develop geographic and strategic importance.

-Some splendid cultural relics and historical sites have been found and maintained and today, 109 of them are under official government protection.
-These include fossils of human teeth dating back 50,000 years, stone implements, earthenware, ancient graves and skeletons 10,000 years old, stone carvings and buildings.
+Some splendid cultural relics and historical sites have been found and maintained.
+Today, 109 of them are under official government protection.
+These include fossils of human teeth dating back 50,000 years, stone implements, earthenware, ancient graves and 10,000-year-old skeletons, stone carvings and buildings.

-Well over 1.3 million people live in the Guilin Municipality, a local government territory spanning both urban and rural communities.
-Guilin city itself has a population of more than half a million people living within 565 square kilometres.
-The region's population is made up of the majority Han people, and minority groups such as Zhuang, Miao and Hui.
+Well over 5.3 million people live in the Guilin Municipality, a local government territory spanning both urban and rural communities.
+Guilin city itself has a population of more than 1.2 million people living within 866 square kilometres.
+The majority of the region's population is made up of the Han people, with minority groups including Zhuang, Miao and Hui.

-The local authority, Guilin Municipal Peoples Government, incorporates the city of Guilin, 12 counties and five town districts.
+The local authority, Guilin Municipal People's Government, oversees the city of Guilin, 11 counties and six town districts.

-Its governing system includes a mayor, nine deputy-mayors, and a comprehensive set of departmental management.
-Local government has embarked upon a strong tourist growth strategy over the last ten years, including urban infrastructure improvements, high-quality hotel and commercial developments, promotion and the launch of an international tourist festival in 1992.
+Its governing system includes a mayor, nine deputy-mayors, and a comprehensive set of management departments.
+Local government has embarked upon a strong tourist growth strategy over the last 10 years, including urban infrastructure improvements, high-quality hotel and commercial developments, promotion and the launch of an international tourist festival in 1992.

-In September 1998 the city and region of Guilin were merged together enlarging Guilin by 5.6 times in area.
-The Government believes that the amalgamation will benefit the protection of the world-famous Lijiang River, facilitate the planning, development and construction of the Greater Guilin tourist zone.
+In September 1998 the city and region of Guilin were merged, enlarging Guilin by 5.6 times in area.
+The Government believed that the amalgamation would benefit the protection of the world-famous Lijiang River, and facilitate the planning, development and construction of the Greater Guilin tourist zone.

 Guilin has around 64,000 hectares of cultivated land.
-Major crops include paddy rice, bamboo, sugar cane, persimmons, pomelos, oranges, water-chestnuts (which have a popular demand in Hong Kong), tangerines, loquats and pears.
+Major crops include rice, bamboo, sugar cane, persimmons, pomelos, oranges, water-chestnuts (which are popular in Hong Kong), tangerines, loquats and pears.

 Guilin is a rising industrial city with key areas of production including electronic goods such as televisions and microwave communication radar, rubber tyres, machinery and tools, luxury buses, local crafts and embroidery and food.